 Creating LinkedIn ad campaigns can prove to be a challenge if you’re not familiar with the guidelines and best practices, but this list will help you overcome some of the most common reasons for your LinkedIn ad not working the way you’d hoped.

-Once your ads are fully optimized and running, don’t forget to do the same with your post-click experience.
+Once your ads are fully optimized and running, don’t forget to do the same with your post-click landing page.
 By failing to connect the two stages, you’re essentially throwing away ad spend.
-Request an Instapage Enterprise Demo today to see how you can start creating dedicated post-click experiences at scale.
+Request an Instapage Enterprise Demo today to see how you can start creating dedicated post-click landing pages at scale.

 See the Instapage Enterprise Plan in Action.